Troubleshoot outbound SMTP connectivity issues in Azure

 If you signed up before November 15, 2017 for the Pay-As-You-Go or Microsoft Partner Network subscription offers, there will be no change in the technical ability to try outbound email delivery.
 You'll continue to be able to try outbound email delivery from Azure VMs within these subscriptions directly to external email providers without any restrictions from the Azure platform.
 Again, it's not guaranteed that email providers will accept incoming email from any given user, and users will have to work directly with email providers to fix any message delivery or SPAM filtering issues that involve specific providers.

 For Pay-As-You-Go or Microsoft Partner Network subscriptions that were created after November 15, 2017, there will be technical restrictions that block email that’s sent directly from VMs within these subscriptions.
 If you want the ability to send email from Azure VMs directly to external email providers (not using an authenticated SMTP relay), you can make a request to remove the restriction.
 Requests will be reviewed and approved at Microsoft’s discretion, and they'll be granted only after additional anti-fraud checks are made.
-To make a request, open a support case by using the following issue type: Subscription Management Problem type: Request to enable Port 25 email flow.
+To make a request, open a support case by using the following issue type: Technical > Virtual Network > Connectivity > Cannot send email (SMTP/Port 25).
 Make sure that you add details about why your deployment has to send mail directly to mail providers instead of using an authenticated relay.

 After a Pay-As-You-Go or Microsoft Partner Network subscription is exempted and the VMs have been 'Stopped' & 'Started' from the Azure portal, all VMs within that subscription will be exempted going forward.
 The exemption is only applicable to the subscription requested and only applies to Virtual Machine traffic routed directly to the internet.
 Routing port 25 traffic via Azure PaaS services such as Azure Firewall is unsupported.

 Microsoft reserves the right to revoke this exemption if it's determined that a violation of terms of service has occurred.